-Protocols for hiring, training, and management of staff should address the following matters?
+Do protocols for hiring, training, and management of staff address the following matters?

-- requirement for all potential staff members to complete a detailed application, with driver's license information, a photo, and references - reviewing driving records, references, and social media accounts of potential employees carefully before hiring - performing criminal background checks and fingerprinting routinely as part of the hiring process for all staff members, including counselors, service staff, bus drivers, maintenance staff, kitchen staff, and part-time employees - providing photo ID badges to all staff members, (fulltime, part-time, permanent or temporary) requiring them to be worn at all times - requiring staff members to be certified in CPR and first aid - requiring kitchen staff to have up- to-date food safety certification, to prevent food safety compromise or poisoning
+- requiring all potential staff members complete a detailed application, with driver's license information, a photo, and references - reviewing driving records, references, and social media accounts of potential employees carefully before hiring - performing criminal background checks and fingerprinting routinely as part of the hiring process for all staff members, including counselors, service staff, bus drivers, maintenance staff, kitchen staff, and part-time employees - providing photo ID badges to all staff members, (fulltime, part-time, permanent, or temporary) and requiring them to be worn at all times - requiring staff members to be certified in CPR and first aid - requiring kitchen staff to have up-to-date food safety certification, to prevent food safety compromise or poisoning

-- hiring only certified, lifeguards with current CPR and first aid training and testing them before camp starts - keeping a list of staff vehicle license plate numbers on file - developing protocol for terminating an employee who may become angry and presents a security threat (e.g., offer severance pay, notify authorities in an extreme case) - proving new staff members with the camp's security and safety handbook and incident-response training
+- hiring only certified, lifeguards with current CPR and first aid training and testing them before camp starts - keeping a list of staff vehicle license plate numbers on file - developing protocol for terminating an employee who may become angry and presents a security threat (e.g., offer severance pay, notify authorities in an extreme case) - requiring all staff members attend an incident response training workshop that also includes a thorough review of the camp's safety and security protocols and providing them with a handbook clearly documenting all camp policies.